 I bought my first gun in a private sale, back in 1977 when I was sixteen.
 As it happens, 1977 was a turning point in the regulatory framework for gun owners in Canada; it was the last of the good old days for gun owners in Canada.
 The familiar classification system for firearms was in effect (non restricted, restricted and prohibited).
 This was enacted in 1969 with the passage of Criminal Law Amendment Act, 1968-69 (S.C.
 1968-69, c.
 38), which, coincidentally, also decriminalized homosexuality.
 In 1977 it was unlawful to sell guns to individuals of unsound mind or those under prohibition orders, otherwise Canadians were free to own and use guns for hunting, sport shooting and collecting without having the state on their back.
 As the Minister Justice, Pierre Elliott Trudeau, observed in shepherding the Criminal Law Amendment Act, 1968-69 through parliament, “obviously, the state’s responsibility should be to legislate rules for a well-ordered society.
 It has no right or duty to creep into the bedrooms of the nation.” (as cited in Wikipedia) In 1977, just as the state had no business in bedrooms of the nation, neither did the state have any business in the basements and gun cabinets of the nation.

 Mika and I are supporters of the Conservative Party of Canada.
 While we support the government led by Prime Minister Harper, we do not have membership in the Conservative Party of Canada, nor do we donate money to the Party.
-Neither do we agree with every position taken by the Conservative government and where instances of wrongdoing are exposed, we think those responsible should suffer the consequences.
-You may find odd that a gay couple identifies as conservative, but in our outlook and values we find ourselves moderate centre-right politically.
+Neither do we agree with every position taken by the Conservative government, and where instances of wrongdoing are exposed, we think those responsible should suffer the consequences.
+You may find it odd that a gay couple identifies as conservative, but we see ourselves moderate centre-right politically in our outlook and values.
 We value personal liberty, religious liberty (freedom of conscience), intellectual freedom, equality of opportunity and the pursuit of happiness.
-In our opinion, the Conservative Party of Canada under the leadership of Prime Minister Stephen Harper currently best represents these values.
+In our opinion, the Conservative Party of Canada, under the leadership of Prime Minister Stephen Harper, currently best represents these values.
 Continue reading →